Yasukazu/simple-blog/README.md

 There is no way to update every admin user's password through the _dashboard_ yet.
 But there is a temporary countermeasure:
   To change your password, hash your password using PHP's `password_hash()` function.
 Then update the database record with the new password hash.
 The following PHP script is to print a password hash.
-Save as `pw_hash.php` and install php like `sudo apt install php`(although installing `php` command also installs http server `apache` and rewrites the system start-up job to run http server in background from next reboot; probably `/var/www/html/` might become the localhost's website root directory; you check with command `telnet localhostt 80` then enter `HEAD / HTTP/1.0` and enter twice returns `HTTP/1.1 200 Ok` or command `sudo systemctl status apache2` returns `Active: active (running)`) then run `php pw_hash.php`:
+Save as `pw_hash.php` and install php like `sudo apt install php`(although installing `php` command also installs http server `apache` and rewrites the system start-up job to run http server in background from next reboot; probably `/var/www/html/` might become the localhost's website root directory; you check with command `telnet localhostt 80` returns `HEAD / HTTP/1.0` after just enter twice returns `HTTP/1.1 200 Ok` or command `sudo systemctl status apache2` returns `Active: active (running)`) then run `php pw_hash.php`:

 ```php
 <?php
 $hashed = password_hash('<<new-password>>', PASSWORD_DEFAULT);